Matthewpco/WP-Plugin-CPT-Partners/README.md

 <br>

-## ⚡ Changelog for v 1.02
+## ⚡ Changelog for v 1.03
-- Added security check upon activation and deactivation to ensure user has admin privileges.
+- Added new post types and fields for partner pcs to be used with Woo Commerce products
 <br>
 ![](https://wpwebdevelopment.com/wp-content/uploads/2021/12/artesian-partners-cpt-clip2.jpg)